braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 > value = degree_av;
 > ````
 >
-> ①calculates the value of the degree calling its parent `Degree`.
+> ① calculates the value of the degree calling its parent `Degree`.
 >